PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 14:58:51
+Last updated: 2024-04-02 14:59:54
-Random Quote: Happiness can exist only in acceptance. - George Orwell
+Random Quote: The friendship that can cease has never been real. - Jerome